 However, choosing the most suitable air purifier for your needs is essential, as some are better at removing certain allergen types than others.
 For example, if you’re purchasing an air purifier to reduce allergens in the air, we recommend a HEPA purifier.
 It’s important to note that once you find a suitable air purifier, you should clean it regularly so it stays in good working order.
 Learn more about how air purifiers for allergies.

-Yes, air purifiers do reduce the amount of dust and ust mites in your home.
+Yes, air purifiers do reduce the amount of dust and dust mites in your home.
 Dust is a common pollutant that you’ll find in all indoor spaces.
 It can come from various sources, including skin cells, clothing fibres, hair, dust mites, bacteria, dead bugs, pollen, microscopic plastics and soil particles.
 Unfortunately, dust builds up surprisingly quickly, so it can be hard to keep up with cleaning.
 For this reason, people turn to air purifiers—they can help reduce the amount of dust in your home, and they can also help to remove other airborne contaminants.
 Learn more about air purifiers for dust.

 CADR or Clean Air Delivery Rate is an important metric used to evaluate and compare the performance of air purifiers.
 It measures the effectiveness of an air purifier in removing particles like dust, pollen, smoke etc from the air and is expressed in cubic meters per hour (m3/hr).

-When buying an air purifier for your home online in Australia, you should look at the CADR ratings as it gives an indication of how quickly the purifier can clean the air.
+When buying an air purifier for offices or home online in Australia, you should look at the CADR ratings as it gives an indication of how quickly the purifier can clean the air.
 The higher the CADR, the faster the unit can filter and exchange air in the given room size.

 CADR ratings are evaluated based on three particle types – pollen, dust and smoke.
 So you will see three CADR numbers on an air purifier for each of these particles respectively.
 The higher the CADR number, the faster the air cleaner works to remove that particular particle from the air.